[HISTORY: Adopted by the Bellevue Board 7-13-2011 (§§ 22.01 and 22.02 of the 1998 Code). Amendments noted where applicable.]

 Any person, firm or corporation who or which violates the conditions of a stop-work order shall be issued a citation for every day of violation.

-There shall be no construction-related activity beyond the hours of 7:00 a.m. to 8:00 p.m. weekdays and 8:00 a.m. to 5:00 p.m.
-Saturdays and Sundays which disturbs the peace and quiet of any neighborhood.
+There shall be no construction-related activity beyond the hours of 7:00 a.m. to 8:00 p.m.
+Monday through Saturday and 8:00 a.m. to 5:00 p.m. on Sunday which disturbs the peace and quiet of any neighborhood.

 It is hereby declared that all buildings provided with sanitary sewers are subject to backflow or backwater.
 Therefore, building drains on all new construction shall be protected with a backwater valve.
 Exception: Where there are no plumbing fixtures located below grade, push-in flood-guard valves may be installed in all below-grade receptors.
 Buildings with no basements are not required to provide backflow protection unless the building is located in a flood designated area or is being served by a lift station.